 Please apply for visa as soon as possible (after you receive the letter of acceptance), as it might be a time-consuming process.
 Please do not underestimate this process and apply in time.
-For some nationalities it is e.g. obligatory to have a blocked account (in German: Sperrkonto) at e.g. Deutsche Bank.
+For some nationalities it is e.g. obligatory to have a blocked account (in German: Sperrkonto) at e.g. Coracle, Deutsche Bank, Expatrio, Fintiba.
+Currently you have to block 853 Euro on that account for every month you are studying in Germany.
 Please inform yourself in time about the exact requirements at German embassy or consulate in your home country.

 You will not require a visa to enter Germany if you possess a valid passport from an EU Member State, Iceland, Liechtenstein, Norway or Switzerland.
 However, please make sure your passport is valid for the time of your exchange, and if necessary, renew it as early as possible before leaving for Germany.